BiBiServ/bibigrid/bibigrid-light-rest-4j/DEVELOPMENTGUIDE.md

     is used for request validation at runtime.
 Modify this file when making changes to API.
 * The openapi.json located at   ```/bibigrid/bibigrid-light-rest-4j/openapi.json  ```   is the initial Openapi specs
     file which is used to generate the project.
+Changes should always be made to both openapi.json files just to be safe.

 ##### Making changes to classes outside bibigrid-light-rest-4j Module.